tsherwen/AC_tools/README.rst

 Example analysis code for using AC_tools is available in the scripts folder.

-For more infomation, please visit the AC_tools_wiki_.
+For more information, please visit the AC_tools_wiki_.

 License